mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

     without looking.
 I use it to switch between one shot AF and servo AF.

 * `Customize dials` (page 4).
-The two standard dials are OK, except the so-called `Quick control dial` (closer to you) is less handy to rotate and by default it controls aperture which is the setting that I tweak most often.
+The two standard dials are OK, except the so-called `Quick control dial` (closer to you) is harder to rotate and by default it controls aperture which is the setting that I tweak most often.
   This is why I set the control ring on the lens to control aperture as well.
 You could think that duplicating functions like this is wasteful, but really things you do often should be very easy and quick (the lens' ring being the easiest thing to rotate IMO).
 Also, there is very limited choice with regard to `Quick control dial` alternative functions so I just